🍷 2026 Granite Belt cellar door tours open — book your tasting experience

 Sauvignon Blanc & Fresh Goat Cheese

 Queensland's higher-altitude Sauvignon Blancs — particularly from cooler Granite Belt slopes — display zingy citrus, freshly cut grass, and a mineral finish.
-Pair with a young, snow-white goat cheese from a Sunshine Coast or Scenic Rim producer.
-The wine's vivid acidity slices through the cheese's lactic richness while the herbal notes in both create instant harmony.
+Pair with a young snow-white goat cheese from a Sunshine Coast or Scenic Rim producer.
+The wine's vivid acidity slices through the cheese's lactic richness while herbal notes in both create instant harmony.

 Try This